 That the Town vote to approve the article as written.
 Voted 4-0-0

-Summary: This article will fund expenses not covered by a Last Call Foundation Grant and EMPG Grant for body armor for the Fire Department.913
+Summary: This article will fund expenses not covered by a Last Call Foundation Grant and EMPG Grant for body armor for the Fire Department.
+The Fire Department applied for and received funds from two grant sources to purchase body armor for the Fire Department, a Last Call Foundation Grant ($15,000.00) and an Emergency Management Performance Grant ($2,899.13).
+The cost of the equipment purchased that was not covered by the grants is $600.44.